If you’re hungry to find out what the fuss is about when it comes to the Porterhouse steak, look no further.

 This recipe takes a tasty Porterhouse and pairs it with a deep, meaty bone marrow sauce that has a gloriously rich texture.

-Sure to delight the toughest of critics, the secret to this sauce can be found here:
+Sure to delight the toughest of critics, follow this link for the secret to this porterhouse steak and beer sauce.

 Fine Cooking Porterhouse with Garlic-Soy Sauce